jpiversen/inf112_group_project/docs/index.md

 In addition to the actual tiles, the map also included spawn locations for items, enemies and the player character.

 ## Item system?
-We wanted the power-ups offered in game to be varied and exciting.
 In the designing phase, we decided that 5 items was the magic number to have as less would be challenging and more would be too overpowered.
 However, since the number of items spawned would depend on the randomized map system, we had to introduce some flexibility.
 To achieve this, an algorithm was created in which the GameItems class retrieves the spawn locations from